awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 This change specifies the encryption context, algorithm suite ID, and parsed header as an output, and makes the above security considerations clear.

-## Reference-level Explanation

-The only changes needed are to the specification, described by the section above.